aspiringsecurity/De-Transport-Monitor/README.md

 Please visit Demo 3 at https://drive.google.com/drive/u/1/folders/12pzP2fGs5B8tYVtn2qojLHSUREPPCaqV

-# zksync Era and Web3 ecosystem tools
+# zksync Era and TBD, DID Web3 ecosystem tools

-- zksync Paymasters: Giving free transactions to citizen developers, journalists, volunteers sharing anonymized report or incident data.
+- DID and zksync Paymasters: Giving free transactions to citizen developers, journalists, volunteers sharing anonymized report or incident data.
 This improves better outcomes for monitoring, incident reporting, precision logistics.
 We wish to enable 0 transaction fees for volunteers sharing anonymized report data using PyTorch or Scikit libraries.

--zksync Era Wallet dapp for for handling toll ticket payments for vehicles and maintenance/service payments on top of expenses claimed for getting the requisite driving licenses.
+-DID and zksync Era Wallet dapp for for handling toll ticket payments for vehicles and maintenance/service payments on top of expenses claimed for getting the requisite driving licenses.
 It is our go to wallet for handling interstate payments and third party payments like payments to government license regulators, repair providers: https://github.com/aspiringsecurity/De-Transport-Monitor/tree/main/zksync-Web3-Modules

 We also plan to integrate QuickSwap with wallet to ensure that the vehicle owners or drivers can swap the tokens if needed at the time of service/repair or even getting license from regulators.

 - DAOs tracker tool for road incident management: https://github.com/aspiringsecurity/De-Transport-Monitor/tree/main/electronicincidentmanagement

-- Account Abstraction plugins for Transport DAO using zksync Era: Account Abstraction Plugins for Transport DAO enables customization of verification logic via plugins with a rule/logic setting, tabulation, organization, visualization tool namely SocialCalc spreadsheet.
+- Account Abstraction plugins for DID Transport DAO using zksync Era: Account Abstraction Plugins for Transport DAO enables customization of verification logic via plugins with a rule/logic setting, tabulation, organization, visualization tool namely SocialCalc spreadsheet.
 This allows users to set up rules which their account has to abide by when executing transactions while being able to reconfigure them in the future.
 The process improves account security by restricting permissions certain keys have while remaining adaptable to the user's changing needs.

   zksync era deployment at Vercel: https://aspiring-road-safety-zksync-deploy.vercel.app/